stuburger/yafl/README.md

 1. Override Yafl's default behaviours by plugging into simple input event hooks.
 2. Keep track of the state of your Form in your *own* component.
-3. Then allow Yafl to forward only the relevent parts your state on to your Fields.
+3. Use Yafl's `<ForwardProps />` component with `mode="branch"` and any number of *additional* props to forward only the relevent parts your state on to your Fields.

-All of the Form's configuration props documented in here are "recognized" by Yafl, but you can also give your `<Form />` additional props of your own.
-The one important criteria that all of these additional props should conform to is that they should be *forkable*.
-An object is forkable if it matches the shape of your `formValue`.
+The one important criteria that all of these additional props should conform to is that they should be *branchable*.
+An object is branchable if it matches the shape of your `formValue`.
 This concept is probably best illustrated using the following *recursive* type:

 ```ts
 type ExtraProp<F extends object> = { [K in keyof F]?: F[K] extends object ?
 ExtraProp<F[K]> : any }